Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Conclusion

 This paper introduces Select-DPC, a novel approach to constraint-aware Data-driven Predictive Control for nonlinear systems.
 At each time instance, the method pre-processes the data set to determine the most relevant data, then passes the most relevant data to a convex optimization which determines the optimal control for the future horizon.
 The optimal control for the given timestep is implemented, and the algorithm progresses in a receding horizon fashion.

 In contrast to other DPC methods, Select-DPC can be implemented easily, scales favorably with the number of collected data-points and increases performance outside of the linear domain.
-Furthermore, compared to Sampling-Based MPC, Select-DPC can explicitly handle output constraints.
+Furthermore, compared to sampling-based MPC, Select-DPC can explicitly handle output constraints.

-We validated this in a variety of forms and on a set of three simulation environments.
+We validated this on a set of three simulation environments.
 In the rocket simulator environment, we showed that for one of the data sets considered, Select-DPC cut closed-loop cost by a factor of 2.
-For the other data set, our method succeeded, where previous methods crashed.
+For the other data set, our method resulted in stable closed-loop behavior, where previous methods crashed.
 In the second set of simulations in the Reacher environment, we enabled zero-shot constrained setpoint tracking of a reference signal in a robotic reacher simulation.
-Again, this was not achievable using previous DPC formulations.
+A task unachievable by previous DPC formulations.
 Finally, in the last set of simulations of a cart-pole inverted pendulum, we demonstrated successful transitioning between two different equilibria of the system by performing a pendulum swing-up.

 A direction of future work is to investigate different selection methods, such as structure-exploiting selection methods or selection methods based on an information criterion.
-Another direction is to replace Select-DPC's large training data set with a data-driven forward simulator of the dynamics (i.e., a ``world model''), resulting in a constraint-aware alternative to Sampling-Based MPC.
+Another direction is to replace Select-DPC's large training data set with a data-driven forward simulator of the dynamics (i.e., a ``world model''), resulting in a constraint-aware alternative to sampling-based MPC.

+\acks{ The authors would like to thank Xian Li for providing the simulation environment and data collection procedure for the inverted pendulum. }